The Age of Atlantic

 The Age of Atlantic is the second in a series of rock music samplers released by the Atlantic label in the UK.
 The compilation is credited to Janet Martin.
-Issued at a budget price of UK £0.99, the album was for many an inexpensive introduction to new rock acts, and was one of the earliest samplers of "progressive" or "underground" music.
+Issued at a budget price of UK £0.99, the album was for many an inexpensive introduction to new rock acts and was one of the earliest samplers of "progressive" or "underground" music.

-The gatefold's exterior was modelled in plasticine and, on its front, showed the logos or punning representations of the featured bands, whose album covers were depicted in the interior.
-The rear features the track listing scratched into a flattened layer of plasticine.
+The gatefold's front was a photo of a display modelled in plasticine showing the logos or punning representations of the featured bands, the album covers being depicted on the interior.
+The back features a photo of the track listing scratched into a flattened layer of plasticine.
 The design is credited to Hamish & Gustav.